 Blackwell's Walking Tours

 Literary tours run by Blackwell's Bookshop, 50 Broad Street, Oxford.
 See and hear where famous writers wrote, based their novels or went to college.
-Includes a literary tour featuring Dorothy L Sayers, Graham Greene, Jonathan Swift, TS Eliot, etc. (Tuesdays and Thursdays at 2pm), an Inklings tour for fans of CS Lewis, Neville Coghill, JRR Tolkien, Charles Williams and other members of the Inklings group (Wednesdays at 11.45am), and a Shakespeare tour of the city, visiting the room that Bill stayed in when in Oxford, and at the Golden Cross courtyard, now believed by the British Library to be the location of the first performance of Hamlet (Fridays at 2pm).
+Includes a literary tour featuring Dorothy L Sayers, Graham Greene, Jonathan Swift, TS Eliot, etc. (Tuesdays and Thursdays at 2pm), an Inklings tour for fans of CS Lewis, Neville Coghill, JRR Tolkien, Charles Williams and other members of the Inklings group (Wednesdays at 11.45am), and a Jane Austen tour, to see what Austen and her sisters would have made of the city in the 18th Century (Fridays at 2pm).